 “I don’t like this, but I am going to do it now and feel good about it all day” or you can say “I don’t want to do this so I am going to put it off and torture myself all day”.

-I don’t know about you, but I must confess that I am currently operate more in accordance to the second statement.
+I don’t know about you, but I must confess that I currently operate more in accordance with the second statement.

 According to Marissa, this is not uncommon, since it is coded into our genes to run away from fear.
 This used to be very useful when we, million years ago, were running away from predators but today, it is not useful when we translate the resistance of an assignment as fear and run away from it.

 Getting the thing you hate doing out of the way will have a big impact on your overall productivity and potentially has the power to change your life.

 Logically it makes a lot of sense to copy the successful people´s habits.
 Say for instance that you want to make a tough sales call, do push-ups, draft a presentation, or something else that you are not in the mood for.
 If you were to do it straight away 2 things would happen.

 - You get rid of the thing – and can be more productive for the rest of the day.

 - You feel proud of yourself – and get a feeling of accomplishment.